tommyettinger/digital/README.md

 a lot of cases.
 They are named like `randomize1()`, `randomize2()`, `randomize3()`, and so on, with higher numbers being typically slightly slower but also higher-quality (and more permissive of sets of inputs with atypical patterns).
+Most usage is probably served best by `randomize3()` and its bounded int, float, and double variants, since it uses a proven algorithm (MX3) and isn't much different on runtime performance.

 While Hasher should usually
 change only very rarely, if at all, I was concerned about a few